scieloorg/Web/docs/howtoinstall.rst

         .. warning::

-            Change <branch_or_tag> according to the latest version or the branch of the collection
+            Change <branch_or_tag> according to the latest version or the branch of the collection.
+If your SciELO site do not have an exclusive branch, you must use the branch name **master**.

         The created directory structure at /var/www/scielo must be